 To get a big picture view of this one, it's necessary to go back in history quite some time.
 Let's put the Settings menus of Firefox 17 and 63 side by side:

 As we can see, the trend has been to remove options - so less control for the user, contrary to the claims of Mozilla.
 But these are pretty minor - wait until you see the really vile things.
 In version 23 (which came out in 2013), Mozilla removed the ability to disable JavaScript from the Settings menu.
-Now, you could say "just use an addon to handle JS permissions!" and I agree - but that is no reason to remove the option for the people who want it.
-And there is another problem - Firefox does not allow installing unsigned extensions anymore!
+Now, you could say "just use an addon to handle JS permissions!" and I agree - but that is no reason to remove the in-built option for the people who want it.
+An adjacent problem also throws a wrench into that plan - namely the fact that Firefox does not allow installing unsigned extensions anymore!
 Here is the history of this:

 UPDATE: Aaaand literally the next day my predictions came true: all Firefox addons have been disabled (archive) (MozArchive) due to an expired certificate.
 And so, people got silently hit with stuff like this when turning their "private and secure" browser on.
 It was only a matter of time until Mozilla's extension prison backfired, and it did so spectacularly.
 Though the BugZilla comments were already predictably closed, they will not be able to contain the armageddon this time, no matter how much PR they spew.
 The whole /r/firefox front page is filled with threads about this, with many people moving to Chrome-based browsers.
 Hacker News (archive) (MozArchive) is also booming.
 Tech sites are running with the news (archive) (MozArchive) too.
 The funny thing is, the whole point of the extension prison was allegedly to increase security - and yet today, all security addons got disabled because of it!
 Shows how freedom always has to trump over security or it ends up in a disaster like this.
 RIP Mozilla, you won't be missed.
 And let's use this as a reminder that evil eventually loses not only in cartoons!
 With this out of the way, let's list some other anti-choice decisions Firefox has made before moving on to the most vile one: